 - Table saw or chop saw

 - Project clamps

 First we trimmed the edges, because one was rough from the mill, using a radial arm saw (a table saw or circular saw would do the job too).
 If you’re using a rougher piece of lumber, you might need to add planing – or at least running the belt sander along it – to your list of steps.
+You can also ask your local lumber yard for a piece of wood that is planted and ready to use.
 Lucky for us, this piece was already planed.